Estimated reading time: 4 minutes

 - In a lot of cases now this happening in real time.

-Once the completeness and accuracy are fulfilled, your data quality will become less of an issue.
+Once the completeness and accuracy are fulfilled, your data quality will become less of an issue, the more you use data profiling.

 Step 2 – Analysing